Interested in remote working?

 It’s rather similar to the notable study in which a professor stopped giving grades to his class and they started producing better work (out of sheer panic!)

-One of the main benefits of working remotely must be the fact that we can set up our immediate environment in the most conducive way for effective output.
+One of the main benefits of working remotely must be the fact that we can create our immediate environment to be conducive for effective output.

 Do you work perfectly with a particular ambient temperature?
 Like to organise your pencils and colour coordinate your post-it notes?
-Fed up of people stealing your work food in the fridge?
+Fed up of people stealing your food from the communal fridge?

-You can play music all you want and you don’t have employees chewing gum or cutting their fingernails next to you (this did happen to someone I know).
+You can play music all you want and you don’t have employees chewing gum or cutting their fingernails next to you.

-You can outfit your home office with all the bling you want and organise it just so.
-Fancy pants leather-bound chair or cigar corner for general musing?
-Okay then.
+You can retrofit your home office with all the bling you want and organise it just so.

-Either way, entering an office which is already set up doesn’t give you as much flexibility as your bespoke home setup.
+Either way, entering an office which is already set up doesn’t provide nearly as much flexibility as your bespoke home setup.

 As you can see there are many reasons to consider working remotely.

-Obviously, the benefits will vary depending on whether you’re working as a freelancer or as a permanent company employee.
+Obviously, the benefits will vary depending on whether you’re a freelancer or permanent company employee.

 Drawbacks to the deal

-While location independence is amazing in some respects, there are also downsides that many remote working advocates gloss over.
-Lets take a look.
+While location independence is amazing in many respects, there are also downsides that remote working advocates gloss over.

 Such decompression and escape from work is essential for sustainable health and wellness.